CarlosRoque/cool_nested_forms/README.md

 end
 ```
 ### The view used to generate tasks
-Due to lazyness remove_child_button needs to be nested right under the containing div. this will be fixed in the next version.
+Due to laziness remove_child_button needs to be nested right under the containing div. this will be fixed in the next version.
 app/views/jobs/_task.html.rb
 ```html
 <div>